cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

     risk.

 `cnpg.io/backupStartWAL`
-: The WAL at the start of a backup.
+: The WAL at the start of a backup

 `cnpg.io/backupEndWAL`
-: The WAL at the conclusion of a backup.
+: The WAL at the conclusion of a backup

 `cnpg.io/backupStartTime`
-: The time a backup started.
+: The time a backup started

 `cnpg.io/backupEndTime`
-: The time a backup ended.
+: The time a backup ended

 `cnpg.io/snapshotStartTime`
-: The time a snapshot started.
+: The time a snapshot started

 `cnpg.io/snapshotEndTime`
-: The time a snapshot was marked as ready to use.
+: The time a snapshot was marked as ready to use

 `kubectl.kubernetes.io/restartedAt`
 :  When available, the time of last requested restart of a Postgres cluster